WebRTC

 else if (rt.type === 'rtc:closed') {

-// rtc connection is closed
+// RTC connection is completely closed

 call = null;